How much does a Long Term Care/Restorative Care Director make in the United States?

 -

-Nurse Manager - Long-Term Care plans and implements the overall nursing policies, procedures, and services for a long-term care facility.
-Maintains nursing staff by recruiting, selecting, and training clinical staff.
-Being a Nurse Manager - Long-Term Care ensures that nurses are current in competencies, assessments, licensure, certifications, and other annual training.
+Nursing Manager - Long-Term Care manages the team responsible for providing nursing services within a long-term care facility.
+Responsible for implementing all nursing services in compliance with current local, state, and federal standards and regulations.
+Being a Nursing Manager - Long-Term Care monitors the quality of patient care and services and makes recommendations and/or adjustments as needed.
 May provide direct patient care and is responsible for evaluating patient health.
-Additionally, Nurse Manager - Long-Term Care may require an advanced degree.
-Typically reports to top management.
-Requires RN license.
-The Nurse Manager - Long-Term Care manages subordinate staff in the day-to-day performance of their jobs.
+Additionally, Nursing Manager - Long-Term Care requires a bachelor's degree in nursing.
+Requires Registered Nurse (RN).
+Typically reports to a director.
+The Nursing Manager - Long-Term Care manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
-Extensive knowledge of department processes.
-To be a Nurse Manager - Long-Term Care typically requires 5 years experience in the related area as an individual contributor.
-1 to 3 years supervisory experience may be required.
-View Nurse Manager - Long-Term Care SalaryAlternate Job Titles:Nurse Manager LTCCategory : Healthcare - Nursing
+To be a Nursing Manager - Long-Term Care typically requires 5 years experience in the related area as an individual contributor.
+1-3 years supervisory experience may be required.
+Extensive knowledge of the function and department processes.
+View Nursing Manager - Long-Term Care SalaryAlternate Job Titles:Nurse Manager LTCCategory : Healthcare - Nursing

 -